 Snowfall occurs mainly in the alpine areas, but occasionally down to sea level.
 Most seasonal snow in New Zealand is concentrated in the Southern Alps and on the volcanic cones of the North Island.
 In winter, up to 35% of the South Island is snow-covered.
 The permanent snowline is above 1,500–2,200 metres.

 In alpine areas, river flows reduce in winter when snow falls, and increase during spring and summer thaws.
 Many hydroelectric schemes rely on snowmelt to fill storage lakes.

 A glacier is a mass of snow and ice.
 New Zealand has about 3,140 glaciers – only 18 are in the North Island, and all of those are on Mt Ruapehu.
 The Tasman Glacier near Aoraki/Mt Cook is New Zealand’s largest, with an area of nearly 10,000 hectares.
 Almost 50% of all New Zealand’s ice is contained in the 10 largest glaciers.

 Fluctuations in glacier ice provide an excellent tool for measuring climate variability, as changes in glacier mass directly reflect the climate in the preceding year.

 New Zealand glaciers, like those worldwide, have been shrinking since the late 1800s.
-Around 25% of New Zealand’s ice cover has been lost over the last 150 years.
+At least 25% of New Zealand’s ice cover has been lost over the last 150 years.